jimmyroot/scrimba-m5-invoice-creator/README.md

 - Invoice history stored in database
 - Abilty to retrieve/view a single invoice previously saved in the database
 - Light / dark mode implemented, preferences saved in database
-- Fully modularised, with code organised according to functional groups
+- Fully modularised (it's a word?), with code organised according to functional groups

 ## What did I learn
 My mains takeaways from this project were